 In today’s day and age, people use the power of the internet for many things, starting from shopping, watching videos, listening to music, and even filing taxes.
 It’s no secret that the rapid expansion of the World Wide Web in the past couple of decades has brought amazing things upon us and gave us the opportunity to handle our chores from the comfort of our home or office.
 However, with every great thing comes the other, which is sometimes not so great.
 Cybersecurity is a concept most people aren’t really aware of or are maybe not interested in because it can be rather complex.
 However, if you aren’t aware of the importance of cybersecurity, and you fail to apply precautionary measures, chances are you’re going to end up having issues.
 And those issues can lead to that are not only hard to solve but can also jeopardize your safety, and safety of others.
 The best way to determine why we need cybersecurity in the first place is to look at the consequences of examples where cybersecurity was lacking.

-What Is Cyber Security?
+What Is Cybersecurity?

-Before we dive deeper into the subject, it’s probably a good idea to break down cybersecurity into a more comprehensive concept.
+Before we dive deeper into the subject, it’s probably a good idea to break down what cybersecurity does into a more comprehensive concept.
 The main goal of cybersecurity is to protect the user, their data, and any other sensitive information that should be kept away from curious eyes.

-Levels of Cyber Security
+Levels of Cybersecurity

 There are many levels of cybersecurity, starting from the rudimentary single-user level up to massive corporate, political, and business levels that require top-notch protection.
 For instance, companies like Apple or Google would require the highest levels of cybersecurity since they are responsible for the safety of data that entails hundreds of millions of people, It’s no secret that cybersecurity has become an integral part of the digital world, especially since billions of people depend on it.
 For example, we have seen instances in which hackers managed to swing political elections by compromising the network as well as electronic votes.
 This example only is which is yet another indicator of why cybersecurity is important.